IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ### Triggered Mode

-If the device is not in Ambient Mode, then it defaults to triggered mode.
+If the device is not in [Ambient Mode](#ambient-mode), then it defaults to triggered mode.
 In triggered mode, the playback of sounds depends upon the state of the four trigger inputs.
 Each trigger input can activate a different set of sounds, each with different behaviors as detailed below.

 For triggered mode, folders named **event1**, **event2**, **event3**, and/or
 **event4** should be present on the microSD card.
-The specific trigger input activated determines which folder, and the sounds contained within, which will be played.
+The specific trigger input activated determines the folder, and the sounds contained within, which will be played.
 For example, if the IN3 trigger input is activated, then the sounds from the **event3** folder will be played.

 !!! note "Please Note"
-    Only one trigger can be active at the same time and only the sound(s) for the first trigger will play.
+    Only one trigger will be detected and acted upon at the same time.
+Only the sound(s) for the first trigger will play.

 #### One-Shot Mode